AmigaPorts/ACE/docs/programming/hello_world.md

 void genericDestroy(void) {
-  // Here goes your cleanup code keyDestroy(); // We don't need it anymore logWrite("Goodbye, Amiga!\n")
+  // Here goes your cleanup code keyDestroy(); // We don't need it anymore logWrite("Goodbye, Amiga!\n");
 }
 ```

-After launching your executable, you should see a black screen until you press
+After launching your executable, you should see a blank screen until you press
 escape.
 If everything works properly, let's move on and try to put something on
 the screen.